tikatoo/irc.js/docs/API.rst

     `debug` will output timestamped messages to the console using `util.log` when certain events are fired.
 If this is true, it will override `showErrors`.

     `showErrors` will output timestamped errors to the console using `util.log`, such as when certain IRC responses are encountered or an attempt to find the message charset fails.
     If `debug` is true, it will override this.

-    `autoRejoin` has the client rejoin channels after being kicked.

     `autoConnect` has the client connect when instantiated.
     If disabled, you will need to call ``connect()`` on the client instance::